Already have an account?

 So before Christmas passes us by and the New Year bells chime and fireworks are set off, why not use this advent period to think about what your new adventure could be?
 And by adventure, we do not simply mean another holiday or shopping spree, but something that could be considered exciting, daring or even unusual.
 Instead of wishing for material things that have little lasting value, as it is so often easy to do, wouldn't be more worthwhile to invest time in considering an adventure that could change you for the better.
 After all, as the saying goes...

 Travel is the only thing you can buy which makes you richer” richer in a sense of coming back wiser and more cultured than when when we left.
 So what is there to lose?

-Looking for jobs during the holiday period can present you with many opportunities as your competition tends to be much less active.
+Looking for jobs in December can present you with many opportunities as your competition tends to be much less active.
 This can mean that it's easier to get noticed by recruiters as your CV will be read quicker.

-If you are considering starting a new adventure in a new country, whether now or in the near future, remember to register on the Europe Language Jobs website!
+If you are considering starting a new adventure in a new country, whether now or in the near future, remember to register with Europe Language Jobs and start looking for jobs in exciting destinations.
 Who knows, it could lead to the start of a new Advent adventure...